elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/contact.md

 If you have any feedback about the book's content or the demos contained within, then feel free to reach out.

-One simple way to reach out with feedback is to email the author directly at `bijanbwb@gmail.com`.
+One simple way to provide feedback is to email the author directly at `bijanbwb@gmail.com`.
 Alternatively, feel free to create GitHub issues in either the book's content repository or the demo repository: